KlausLi/Esp-Seplos-Controller/README.md

+Currently, the Mqtt publish every second is a bit buggy!
+(After a while nothing will be sent) It is better to use the http interface at the moment.
+Update coming soon.

 Was nett wäre, Vergesst bitte nicht meinen Kanal zu abonnieren und zu liken ;-) ... wann disliken gut wär, dann das auch :-))

 https://www.youtube.com/c/BavarianSuperGuy